ejson03/Medical-Chatbot/chatbot/data/nlu.md

 - good tonight
 - okay have a good night
 - have a good night

-## intent:smalltalk_greetings_hello
-- long time no see
-- hello
-- hi
-- howdy
-- hey there
-- hey
-- greetings
-- I greet you
-- hi there
-- hello there
-- lovely day isn't it
-- hello again
-- just going to say hi
-- a good day
-- afternoon
-- hello hi
-- heya

 ## intent:smalltalk_greetings_how_are_you
 - how is your morning so far